 There are big differences in health and access to healthcare around the world.
-In many low and middle-income countries, families are still at high risk when someone gets sick, often because they can’t afford the care they need.
-Progress toward making healthcare available for everyone has been slow.
+In many low and middle-income countries, households are a high risk of illness and when does fall ill, they often can’t afford the care they need.
+Progress towards making healthcare available for everyone has been uneven.

 News